MiniHacks/cardforme/packages/backend/research.md

 -  Earn unlimited 5% cash back on hotels and rental cars booked through Capital One Travel, where you'll get Capital One's best prices on thousands of trip options.
 Terms apply
 - Earn unlimited 1.5% cash back on every purchase, every day
 ---
 Company: Capital One <br />
-Card: Capital One SavorOne Cash Rewards Credit Card <br />
-Annual Fee: 0 <br />
-Name in code: captial_one_savorone_cash_rewards <br >
-Benefits:
-- Earn 10% Cash Back on purchases made through Uber & Uber Eats, plus complimentary Uber One membership statement credits through 11/14/2024
-- Earn 8% Cash Back on Capital One Entertainment purchases
-- Earn unlimited 5% Cash Back on hotels and rental cars booked through Capital One Travel, where you'll get Capital One's best prices on thousands of trip options.
-Terms apply
-- Earn 3% Cash Back on dining and at grocery stores (excluding superstores like Walmart® and Target®)
-- Earn 3% Cash Back on popular streaming services and entertainment
-- Earn 1% Cash Back on all other purchases
----
-Company: Capital One <br />
 Card: Capital One Venture Rewards Credit Card <br />
 Annual Fee: 95 <br />